This article offers a Group Communication Definition, Elements, Examples, Importance, and Barriers.

 5. Working

 Work is the physical or mental effort you use to accomplish something.
-It is also one of the essential elements of group communication in which the group goes ahead.
+It is also an essential element of group communication, in which the group moves forward.

 The components are also known as characteristics or features of group communication.
 These characteristics ensure the effectiveness of the group discussion.